Free Workbench Plans

 So far so good.
 Still with the challenge of making something with bulky heavy timber when not only is it a challenge, hard work, all those things that I try to avoid, it':s not exactly cheap either.

 So on with the thinking cap once more.
-My ambition was to use clear pine, even though it was more expensive than knotty pine, or the stuff that the builders (carpenters) use, it was more suitable to fine woodworking because it was DAR (dressed all round.)
+My ambition was to use project timber, even though it was more expensive than the stuff that builders and carpenters use, it was more suitable to fine woodworking because it was DAR (Dressed All Round.)
 Of course I use the term fine woodworking rather loosely, and because I don':t have access to a jointer or thicknesser.
 It also means it is a bit more stable than building timber, and suitable for lamination.
 Which led me to my brilliant idea, which was to laminate three pieces of 1 inch timber, leaving a gap in the middle to form the mortise, and likewise form the tenon by making the two outer pieces slightly shorter.

 Next was the issue of the reinforcing bolts.
 Not having a proper drill press, I knew it would be next to impossible to drill a hole longitudinally with any degree of accuracy.
 Here again the idea of lamination came to the rescue.
 Instead of drilling a long hole, why not cut a groove on the inside face of each laminate, as shown in the photo below.

 For the top, I was planning on using a single sheet of MDF, and laminate that as well.
 Basically, cut the sheet into three pieces and laminate them with contact adhesive.

 As things worked out, the need for cutting mortise and tenon joints was not completely eliminated, but minimised.
 It turned out to be a pretty good compromise - a relatively cheap easy to make workbench that does not rack at all and as the joints are not glued, it can be taken apart as well, but as to why anyone would want to do that escapes me.
 Oh, hang on, maybe for transporting, after all it is rather heavy.